Internal Communications Resources + Freelance Writer Resources

 Jessica Walrack, founder of All Things Freelance Writing, sends a newsletter with new writing opportunities and other helpful resources for writers.
 It's a great email packed with high-quality gigs.

-Read about my experience using Grammarly as an in-house internal comms pro and consultant: How Grammarly Helped Me Become a More Effective Internal Comms Pro
+Read about my experience using Grammarly as an in-house internal comms pro and consultant: How Grammarly Helped Me Become a More Effective Internal Comms Pro.

 The Hemingway App helps writers eliminate fluff and edit sentences, making them easier to read.
 Free and paid plans are available.
 It's super easy to use!